Dress Codes for Small Towns by Courtney Stevens

 I loved the contradictions, the ups and downs, and the secrets held and revealed through the narrative.
 I loved the banter, the in-jokes, the puppy piles, and the dares.
 This a glorious celebration of life.
 I might have sometimes felt confused by Billie’s thoughts, but I only ever wanted all the good things for her, and her friends and family.
 The conclusion is open-ended but satisfying.

 Stevens avoids labels and wants young people to explore their sexuality safely, and not to feel beholden to adults who try to squeeze them into strict categories.
-Billie’s art is another she explores her identity, and with the music of Woods and Janie Lee, and Davey’s interest in cosplay, we are given a great view into a range of creative fields.
+Billie’s art is another avenue to explore her identity, and with the music of Woods and Janie Lee, and Davey’s interest in cosplay, we are given a great view into a range of creative fields.
 I shouldn’t leave out Fifty and Mash who provide much of the humour, but Stevens cannot fully develop all of the characters, and these two stay somewhat in the background, unfortunately.
 There is a terrific use of language that feels natural.
 It’s also extremely funny and sad, all at the same time.

 I don’t have to peak around the door to know Einstein now says something ostentatious in Woods’s impeccable handwriting.
 Or to know that everyone in that room follows him to a new topic the way they’d follow him through the gates of hell. (p.
 127)